-All ELs are to receive Master Plan services

-(curricular as well as school support), regardless of

-instructional program.
-Master Plan programs must

-incorporate Designated English Language

-Development (daily and protected time) and

-Integrated English Language Development (ELD).
+All ELs are to receive Master Plan services (curricular as well as school support), regardless of instructional program.
+Master Plan programs must incorporate Designated English Language Development (dELD) (daily and protected time) and Integrated English Language Development (iELD).
 One or more of the following services are required to support second-language acquisition and access to grade-level content:

-- 1. English Language Development - 2.
-Specially Designed Academic Instruction in English (SDAIE) - 3.
-Primary Language (L1) Support - 4.
-Primary Language (L1) Instruction (if the parent requests, and is granted, a Parental Exception Waiver).
+- 1. English Language Development

+- 2. Specially Designed Academic Instruction in English (SDAIE)

+- 3. Primary Language (L1) Support

-Eligibility for Master Plan services is established based on a student's language classification, as determined by the California English Language Development Test (CELDT).
-Any student classified as EL (LEP) must be provided Master Plan instructional services until the criteria to reclassify to Fluent English Proficient (RFEP) have been met.
+4. Primary Language (L1) Instruction Eligibility for Master Plan services is established based on a student's language classification, as determined by the English Language Proficiency Assessments for California (EPLAC).
+Any student classified as English Learners (ELs) must be provided Master Plan instructional services until the criteria to reclassify to Fluent English Proficient (RFEP) have been met.